TissUUmaps/TissUUmaps-docs/_sources/docs/starting/projects.rst.txt

                         "default": "false"
                     },
                     "uid": {
-                        "description": "A unique numeric identifier for the marker dataset", "type": "string"
+                        "description": "A unique identifier used internally for the marker dataset", "type": "string"
                     },
                     "expectedHeader": {